5 Genius Small Entryway Ideas to Transform Your Space (Easy & Renter-Friendly)

 • Slim tilt-out cabinets

-• Stackable clear shoe boxes stored vertically
+• Stackable clear shoe boxes stored vertically can help maximize storage in smaller spaces while keeping things organized.

 • Lift-up storage benches